stacklane/docs/🗄/Article/users/login.md

 });
 ```

-The key `/auth/provider` contains the unique type of the user provider they last logged in with.
+The localStorage key `/auth/provider` contains the unique type of the user provider which was last used to login.
-This value can be used to indicate to the user on the UI what they last logged in with.
+This value may be used to indicate to the user on the UI which provider they last logged in with.

 ```javascript
 document.addEventListener('DOMContentLoaded', ()=>{